buildingSMART/documents-API/README.md

 }
 ```

-The response returned from the server contains the optional `selection_context` property, which can be used later to do a new selection or upload in the same context of the CDE.
+The response returned from the server contains the optional `server_context` property, which can be used later to do a new selection or upload in the same context of the CDE.
 The `documents` array contains a list of all the document version objects that the user has selected.
 Those elements contain some data about the documents themselves as well as `links` under which additional data can be obtained.

 | Link                        | Description                                                                                                                                    |